Shirt Project unveils gold 20th anniversary edition

 Created in 1990 as a way to raise money to supplement the budget for AnTostal, the Student Union Board’s spring celebration, The Shirt has grown into a nationally recognized tradition, as Notre Dame students, alumni and fans wear The Shirt each year in unified support for the team.

-Barloh will not know the exact number of shirts sold throughout the weekend, he said he expects the bookstore will sell out of the shirts, except for the youth sizes, as it has in previous years.
+Barloh will not know the exact number of shirts sold throughout the weekend, but he said he expects the bookstore will sell out of the shirts, except for the youth sizes, as it has in previous years.

 “Of the profits generated, half goes to The Shirt charity fund which helps students facing catastrophic illnesses and accidents,” Barloh said.